 The Truman Show is a criticism of TV Reality, taking it to the extreme.
 It demonstrates the voyeurism shown by spectators who agree to watch the life of another 24h/24h.
 They are represented as characters, always doing the same actions in front of their television.
 The most striking is a man taking a bath in front of The Truman show.
 He is in his bath during the whole movie, even though days have passed in the TV show.
 It’s important to understand that the film is addressed to the viewers.
 We are actors in our own life, like Truman.
 There is a message of personal development.
 It is to continue our quest, despite the life that is imposed.
 Just as Truman does by planning his escape, we should venture beyond the walls that are erected.

 THE ALLEGORY OF FAMILY

 But finally when he braves his fear and flees far from the cameras in his boat, it is the confrontation with his father, the director of the programmation.
-He sets up a plan to escape, he escaping his look and so confronts parental authority.
+Because when Truman escaping his look, he confronts parental authority.
 We can see in that scene the emancipation of any child, born into a family that creates a universe for him and for his well-being, but who wants to leave to discover the world, and create his own.
 His departure is very moving, and the aesthetics of the scene very gripping.
 He find a door hidden in a wall of blue sky, bearing an exit sign.
 And so his life begins.

 The Truman Show is a cult classic of the 7th art.
 It is made so, as much by the codes which it exploits with wonder as by the original idea and the acting.